JuliaHEP/UnROOT.jl/paper/paper.md

  Query-style tabular manipulations provided by packages like `Query.jl` without any additional code support just work out-of-the-box.

-# Comparison with existing software

-This section focusses on the comparison with other existing ROOT I/O solutions in the Julia universe, however, one honorable mention is `uproot` [@jim_pivarski_2021_5539722], which is a purely Python-based ROOT I/O library and played (still plays) an important role for the development of `UnROOT.jl` as it is by the time of writing the most complete and best documented ROOT I/O implementation.

-`UpROOT.jl` is a wrapper for `uproot` and uses `PyCall` as a bridge.
-(TODO: problems of Julia->PyWrapper->Awkward)

-- ROOT.jl
-- ...

-_ (?)
-Generic statement like: `UpROOT.jl` has demonstrated tree processing speeds at the same level as the `C++` `ROOT` framework as well as the Python-based `uproot` library _

 # Conclusion
+`UnROOT.jl` has demonstrated tree processing speeds at the same level as the `C++` `ROOT` framework in per-event iteration as well as the Python-based `uproot` library in chunked iteration.

+As a pure Julia package, `UnROOT.jl` enables efficient and flexible usage of root data as part of big data processing or machine learning pipeline.

 # References

 [^1]: https://julialang.org/blog/2017/01/moredots/